Dundee Primary School Project

 Education Scotland:

-Education settings have a unique opportunity, not only to identify and support children and young people who have experience domestic abuse, but also to challenge some of the root causes, by promoting positive and healthy relationships and challenging gender inequality.
+Education settings have a unique opportunity, not only to identify and support children and young people who have experienced domestic abuse, but also to challenge some of the root causes, by promoting positive and healthy relationships and challenging gender inequality.
 Children and young people have different needs when they are living with domestic abuse and, later, when they recover from their experiences of domestic abuse.
 Early support is crucial, as this can help mitigate the long-term impact of domestic abuse and help improve outcomes for children across education, development, health and relationships.